AlessandroSaviolo/realsense-cpp/README.md

 ---

+## Configuration
+The library assumes the presence of a configuration file `rs_config.json` located in the `config` folder.
+You can generate this file using the following steps:
+1. Run the `realsense-viewer` command.
+2. Edit the camera settings, such as exposure, projector intensity, etc., to your preferences.
+3. Save the configuration to a file named `rs_config.json` and place it in the `config` folder.

+---

 ## ROS2 Testing
 > **Note:** ROS2 is not required to use this wrapper.
 If you do not need ROS2 integration, you can remove ROS2 dependencies and directly use the `.hpp` library.